 Pros and Cons of Rogowski Coils

-The benefits of using Rogowski coils typically outweighs the few challenges you might experience.
+The benefits of using Rogowski coils typically outweigh the few challenges you might experience.
 Because they have no core they are: 1) conveniently flexible and 2) lightweight and manageable (lower cost of shipping, etc.).
 The coils are often made in large circumferences to allow the measurement of wide bus bars or multiple cables (in the same phase).
 They can also be used to detect small AC changes in large DC loads because no saturation occurs (DC usually saturates the cores of traditional CTs too fast).
 They can handle fast current changes in as short a frequency as several nanoseconds.

 Passive Rogowski coils output a very low AC voltage, often somewhere between 20 – 150mV per 1000A.
 In addition, as pointed out previously, the phase is retarded 90 degrees.
 Most meter manufacturers require 333 mV, 5A, 1A or some other (higher) signal output than what the Rogowski coils produce passively.
 For this reason Rogowski coil manufacturers often sell their products with an “integrator” option.
 The integrator does two things: